 The Freedom of Information Act (FOIA) was passed by Congress in 1966 and became effective on July 4, 1967.
 Congress wanted to ensure that the people have access to records of the Executive Branch of the United States Government.
 Before the FOIA, the burden was on the individual to establish a right to examine government records.

 With the passage of the FOIA, the burden of proof shifted from the individual to the government.
 Those seeking information are no longer required to show a need for information.
 The government now has to justify its need for not releasing records.

 The FOIA sets standards for determining which records must be made available to a requester and which records can be withheld.
 The law also provides administrative and judicial remedies for those denied access to records.
 Above all, the statute requires federal agencies to provide the fullest possible disclosure of information to the public.

 Under the Freedom on Information Act (FOIA), any person may obtain records from any Federal agency, subject to the exemptions enacted by Congress to protect information that must be held in confidence for the Government to function effectively or for other purposes.

-If you know which National Forest within the Pacific Southwest Region maintains the agency records you are requesting, you should direct your FOIA request to that forest.
-If you do not know which forest maintains the agency records you are requesting or if you know the Pacific Southwest Regional Office maintains the records, you should direct your FOIA request to the Pacific Southwest Region FOIA Service Center.
+If you would like to submit a request for records to the Pacific Southwest Region, including any Forests within the Region, you should direct your FOIA request to the Pacific Southwest Region FOIA Service Center.
 If you know the records you are requesting are maintained by another Forest Service office, you should direct your FOIA request to the appropriate FOIA Service Center.

 Persons with disabilities or persons needing additional assistance with a FOIA request may contact Latanga Rush, the Pacific Southwest Region FOIA Coordinator, at 707-562-9193 or via email at email@example.com.